Families of Berkovich spaces

-\trois{termsmet} Berkovich has defined (\cite{brk2}, \S3) the notions of an \'etale and a smooth map.
-We will see below (cor. \ref{corqsmwob} of prop. \ref{qetdomet}, rem. \ref{remqsmbl}): that a map is \'etale at a given point if and only if it is quasi-\'etale and boundaryless at that point; and that a map between {\em good}~$k$-analytic spaces is smooth at a given point if and only if it is quasi-smooth and inner at that point (for some comments about the need of a goodness assumption, see rem. \ref{remqsmbl}).
+Berkovich has defined (\cite{berkovich1993}, \S3) the notions of \'etale and smooth maps.
+We shall see below (Theorem \ref{thm-qsm-embeddsm} and Remark \ref{rem-qsm-goodness}) that a map is \'etale at a given point if and only if it is quasi-\'etale and boundaryless at that point; and that a map between {\em good}~$k$-analytic spaces is smooth at a given point if and only if it is quasi-smooth and boundaryless at that point.
+(For some comments about the need for a goodness assumption, see Remark \ref{rem-qsm-goodness}).